jundalisay/spblist/content/en/material/principles/part-2/chapter-03b.md

 ---
-heading: "Chapter 3b"
+heading: "Chapter 3e"
-title: "The Properties of Space"
+title: "Timespace as Holder of Gravitational Signatures"
-# date: 2023-11-27
+# date: 2024-07-22
-weight: 6
+weight: 12
-image: /graphics/physics/slices.jpg
+image: /graphics/physics/spacetime.jpg
-# was 1b
-description: "Physical Space is in the Physical Domain.
-Metaphysical Space is in the Metaphysical Domain"
+description: "Timespace is the sublayer where time predominates and space is minimal."
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/